Screenwriter Robert Piluso explains why giving your script a "Hollywood ending" isn't necessarily a bad thing.

+Click to tweet this article to your friends and followers!
 Push and pull—strength and submission—who has “the power” when your story begins?
 It shouldn’t be your protagonist!
-At least, not for long… Often a story begins with the protagonist falling or having already fallen victim to Powers Beyond His or Her Control (call it Fate, if you will).
-In fact, stories can only begin...
+At least, not for long… Often a story begins with the protagonist falling or having already fallen victim to Powers Beyond His or Her Control (call it...

 It doesn’t matter if you’ve written one script, half a script, or one hundred scripts: writing Act II is tough.
 It’s a slog.
 It’s a job.
 It’s a challenge, to prevent that notorious “Act II sag”—to generate enough obstacles, reversals, sub-plots, character development, sharp dialogue, and the like, to carry the story through from...

 Scorsese’s Hugo (based on the book by Brian Selznick) joins the ranks of Victor Hugo’s Les Miserables and Voltaire’s Candide, other stories with Deist messages, as a profound piece of film literature about our un-accidental places in this world.